techgirldiaries/theia/README.md

 ## What is Theia?

-Theia is a production-ready fraud detection platform powered by five specialised AI agents that work together to investigate financial transactions, retrieve evidence and reach a consensus risk verdict — all within a structured 16-phase pipeline.
+Theia is a production-ready fraud detection platform powered by five specialised AI agents that work together to investigate financial transactions, retrieve evidence and reach a consensus risk verdict, all within a structured 16-phase pipeline.

 Most fraud detection tools rely on a single AI model making decisions alone.
 Theia takes a different approach.
-Five independent agents each examine a transaction from a distinct angle — threat intelligence, regulatory compliance, historical patterns, entity relationships and behavioural analysis — then cross-validate their findings before producing a final risk score.
+Five independent agents each examine a transaction from a distinct angle: threat intelligence, regulatory compliance, historical patterns, entity relationships and behavioural analysis, then cross-validate their findings before producing a final risk score.
 This is called a **Multi-Agent Retrieval-Augmented Generation (MARAG)** architecture.

 The result is a system that is more accurate, more explainable, and more auditable than conventional approaches.